A C8 spinal cord injury refers to damage at the nerve roots between the C7 and T1 vertebrae.

 Because individuals with C8 spinal cord injuries should have a significant amount of normal upper limb functions, they’re generally capable of independent living.

 Physical and occupational therapy are essential for maximizing mobility after SCI and learning how to adapt.
-Through consistent, task-specific training, C8 SCI patients may be able to improve their functional abilities.
+Through consistent, task-specific training, patients with a C8 SCI may be able to improve their functional abilities.

 Hopefully, this article helped you better understand what to expect after C8 SCI.
 Good luck!